-DMS-REO-0004 DMS-REQ-0089
+DMS-REQ-0004 DMS-RFO-0089

-1. The orbits and physical properties of all SSObjects re-observed on the previous night are recomputed.
-External orbit catalogs (or observations) are also used to improve orbit estimates.
-Updated data are entered to the SSObjects table.
+1. The orbits and physical properties of all SS0bjects re-observed on the previous night are

 &lt;sup>27For the purposes of this document, we're treating the DIASources generated by forced photometry or precovery measurements to be the same as DIASources detected in difference images (but flagged appropriately).
 In the logical schema, these may be divided into two separate tables.